ARTHURPC03/ARTHURPC03/README.md

 ### Hi there 👋

-I'm a Full Stack Developer Passionate about the best web and mobile development technologies.
+I'm a React Native Senior Developer Passionate about the best web and mobile development technologies.
 I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, and React Native.
 I'm a student at Bootcamp Gostack at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.

 - 🔭 I’m currently working on Platform Builders.
 - 🌱 I have experience with Typescript, Node.js, ReactJS, and React Native.
-- See my youtube channel: [ARTHUR PC](https://www.youtube.com/c/arthurpc)
+- See my YouTube channel: [ARTHUR PC](https://www.youtube.com/c/arthurpc)
 - See my LinkedIn: [ARTHUR PC](https://www.linkedin.com/in/arthurpc03/)

 <div align="center" >